Finding the Right Running Shoe for Your Body Type

 Heavier runners can tend to have less arch to their feet.
 As a result, any good runners for large men will compensate for the lack of arch to prevent pain, discomfort, and joint pain.

 Overall, you should probably be looking for a shoe that advertises itself as having support.
 I don't recommend 'barefoot' style shoes at all, as nice as they can be.

-The Progrid Guide 8 by Saucony is an ideal running shoe for large men for a number of reasons.
-As the name implies, the shoe is built to 'guide' your gait and provide a decent level of support in all aspects, making it ideal for anyone with over pronation or arch issues.
+The popular and affordable Progrid Guide 8 by Saucony is an ideal running shoe for large men for a number of reasons.
+As the name implies, the shoe is built to "guide" your gait and provide a decent level of support in all aspects, making it ideal for anyone with over pronation or arch issues.